Helping travelers to Italy since 2008

 There used to be a myth - you may have heard it - that it never rains into the Pantheon through the oculus.

 This urban myth seems to have arisen from a time before electricity when the building was lit only by torch light, lamps and candles.
-It was thought possible that the heat coming from that light source was enough to keep the rain away, or turn it to vapour, before it hit the floor.
+It was thought possible that the heat coming from that light source was enough to keep the rain away, or turn it to vapor, before it hit the floor.

 From personal experience I can tell you that this is definitely not true!